raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_3.md

 sudo systemctl start avahi-daemon
 ```

-You can also connect to the KitOS using just a browser, albeit less-securely.
+You can also connect to the Kit OS using just a browser, albeit less securely.
 On a machine that is connected to the same network as your Astro Pi kit, open up a browser and type `https://astro-pi-kit.local/vnc.html` in the address bar.
 You will have to tell your browser to trust your unique Astro Pi SSL certificate to continue (e.g. on Chrome, type `thisisunsafe` while the browser tab has focus), but once you have done so you will be lead to the noVNC connection page.
 Click on the `Connect` button, enter the password you set in `vncpasswd`, and you should see the Flight OS desktop in your browser.

 ![The KitOS accessed remotely through a browser window on an MacBook.](images/noVNC.jpg)